 And that was it.
-The rest was censored by either Ophiuchus or by Capricorn—Weingartner couldn’t tell.
+The rest was censored by either Ophiuchus or by Capricorn—Weingartner couldn’t tell which.
 He would have written it off as ridiculous pseudoscience if it weren’t for that fact.
 ELPIS, Ophiuchus, Capricorn…

 Perhaps—he had thought then—he had learned something he shouldn’t have.

 It was two weeks after his fruitless research that he had been approached by Dämon Forstchritt out of the blue.
 She’d come up to him just as he was preparing to return to the front and had invited him out for brunch.
 Although they hadn’t met each other formally, they had heard enough about one another to hold a degree of mutual respect.